project-slippi/slippi-launcher/FAQ.md

 Rollback is a superior netcode implementation to the delay based netcode that everyone is used to.
 It provides smooth gameplay for a larger variety of situations.
 It also allows for playing with people much further away.

-## What versions of Melee does Slippi support
+## What versions of Melee does Slippi support?

 We only support NTSC-U/J 1.02.